appacademy/SWEO-Part-Time-Resources/4-Module/5-week/5-day/README.md

     // included attributes do not exclude other elements opposed to a/a's reading
     // include: ['title', 'author', 'isCheckedOut', 'location'];

-    // this will exclude the ones you want to
+    // this will exclude the ones you want to exclude, everything else will be included
     exclude: ['createdAt']
   }
 }